Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars

 For our analysis we select galaxies observed within both the \kd and LEGA-C surveys.
 There are 26 unique targets common to both surveys, all located in the Cosmic Evolution Survey (COSMOS) field \citep{Scoville07}.
 Ten of the LEGA-C galaxies have been observed twice with separate mask designs, and nine galaxies have LEGA-C longslit observations oriented in E-W direction in addition to or instead of the default N-S observations.
 The sample spans a range in stellar mass, star-formation rate, and size, as illustrated in Figure~\ref{f:msmr}.
 Most galaxies are located at the massive end of the $z\sim1$ main sequence and follow the mass-size relation, but a few log$(M_*/M_{\odot})<10$ systems are included, as well as some passive systems.
 The quality of data for both \kd and LEGA-C varies across the sample, primarily due to integration time (for \kd) and observing conditions.

-For the comparison of line-of-sight (LOS) kinematics in this work, we focus on 16 galaxies with at least five measurements of velocity and velocity dispersion along the (pseudo-)slit in both surveys, and for the dynamical mass comparison we utilise 10 galaxies for which dynamical masses can be measured from both surveys (see Sections~\ref{s:kinex} and \ref{s:modelling} for details).
+For the comparison of line-of-sight (LOS) kinematics in this work, we focus on 16 galaxies for which we can extract velocities and velocity dispersions across at least 1” along the (pseudo-)slit in both surveys, and for the dynamical mass comparison we utilise 10 galaxies for which dynamical masses can be measured from both surveys (see Sections~\ref{s:kinex} and \ref{s:modelling} for details).
 We list all galaxies discussed in this work with redshifts and \kd integration times in Table~\ref{t:sample}.